Claude Walker - Why I Give

 Claude’s wife, Sharon, who died in 2005, inspired people throughout Tallahassee as an active volunteer and advocate for women with breast cancer.
 Along with friends, family members and supporters, Claude has raised

-How did the Sharon Ewing Walker Breast Health Center become a reality?
+How did the Walker Breast Center become a reality?

 We wanted to do something to honor Sharon, so we started a fund at the TMH Foundation.
 It gave me something to do.
 I was driven to raise money, and I would go out and talk to as many people as I could.
 It was part of my grieving process and healing.
 We’ve carried it on now all these years because we know the need is great.